 Click SHAPES to add basic shapes, like circles, stars, rectangles etc.

 Click UPLOAD to add an SVG file that you download online or created yourself.
 It will walk you through the steps as it imports the file.
 This is also where you will find all of the images you have uploaded in the past.

-The other most used features in Design Space can be found on the right hand size.
-Here you can group images together, duplicate and delete parts of an image.
+The other most used features in Design Space can be found on the right-hand size.
+Here you can group images together, and duplicate and delete parts of an image.

 A Few Tips: